 Where to Buy:

 The best current place to buy in the US, and generally has sales pretty often is from Mod3DSCard’s site.
-I have the link here if you just need an SX OS license, here if you want to buy just an SX Gear, or here if you want the granddaddy SX Pro.
+If you need an SX Core or SX Lite, their site may have some.
+But in the US, they’re a bit harder to find.

 - If you’re not already up to date, update to 9.0.1 using your method of choice.

-- Download the latest SX OS beta boot.dat file from here.
+- Download the latest SX OS beta boot.dat file from xecuter’s website.

 - Insert your Switch’s microSD card into your computer.